ZeissIQS/zeiss-inspect-addon-api/doc/python_api/python_api.md

 various image variants.

 Valid valid for the `camera` parameter are:
-- `left camera`: Left camera in a two camera system of the only existing camera in a single camera system
+- `left camera`: Left camera in a two camera system or the only existing camera in a single camera system
 - `right camera`: Right camera in a two camera system
 - `photogrammetry`: Photogrammetry (TRITOP) camera